aaronland/go-http-cache/README.md

 ## Important

 This is a hard fork of @victorspinger's [http-cache](https://github.com/victorspringer/http-cache) package.
+Differences include:

+* Removing the `memory/redis` adapter and the `benchmark` package so there are no external dependencies.
+* Ensuring that all the response headers from the previous response are assigned to the HTTP recorder.
+* Update `client.Middleware` method to return `http.HandlerFunc`.
+* Storing the HTTP status code in the cached `Response` and checking for and issuing HTTP redirect responses where appropriate.

 ## Getting Started